 As is the case with natural disasters, the hardest-hit sectors are the most vulnerable.
 For those who work in the informal economy and depend on a daily income to provide for their families, remote work and paid time off are not options.
 Market vendors, field workers, factory workers, and other day laborers can no longer do their jobs and do not have savings or social safety nets to fall back on.
 Farmers and fishers have been greatly affected; they can no longer sell their goods, supplies are either too expensive or unavailable, and many are facing harassment from the local police as they venture outside to maintain their crops and livestock.
 In Barra de Santiago, people who depend on tourism are struggling to make ends meet.
 Without the ability to work, the food security of thousands of community members is at risk.

-To protect their communities in the face of this unprecedented pandemic, the Mangrove Association, AMBAS, and Red COMAL are adjusting their focus to rapidly respond to the crisis.
+To protect their communities in the face of this unprecedented pandemic, the Mangrove Association, AMBAS, and Red COMAL have adjusted their activities to rapidly respond to the crisis.
 Their emergency response strategy focuses on accurate information, food security, public safety and education and include the following actions:

 - Use community radio (Radio Mangle) to inform over 200 communities about the virus and the measures in place to reduce impact, battling the rampant misinformation spreading in the region so people can make educated decisions during this chaotic and confusing time.